U.S. Midwest Corn & Soybean Yield Trends

 U.S. Midwest farmers reduced the total 2020 corn acreage from March intentions by 5 mil to 92 mil acres; soybeans up by just over 300,000 acres to 83.825 mil!

 After last year’s early wet spring fiasco that delayed planting, U.S. Midwest farmers have raced off the blocks this year to avoid a repeat, especially in corn.
-The spring planting was brisk and is well ahead of average as the WCB is ahead of the ECB led by Iowa.
-One thing to keep in mind moving forward is that corn planting this spring was concentrated into a very narrow window, which could make the crop more vulnerable to adverse weather later in the summer because so much of the crop will be pollinating and filling grain at about the same time from July 10 to July 30th, 2020.
+The spring planting was brisk.
+The corn planting this spring was concentrated into a very narrow window, which could make the crop more vulnerable to adverse weather later in the summer because so much of the crop will be pollinating and filling grain at about the same time toward late-July/early-August.
 Despite some regions in the U.S. Corn Belt being less than ideal and not dry enough, farmers put ‘their strongest foot forward’ and tried to get as many acres planted as possible.

 The USDA June Acreage report showed that the U.S. Midwest farmers planted 5 million corn acres less (at 92 mil acres) this year than they had intended in March!
 That is by far the largest move in either direction since at least 1996.
 And what’s more, the reduced acreage from corn did not go to soybeans.
 Soybeans acreage is up by much less than expected and wheat acres are down from March.
 According to USDA, in the June report, U.S. principal crop acres dropped by 7.2 mil from the March intentions report, and the major reductions were in the Dakotas and Texas.